elsahv/laughing-coyote-dev-astro/notes.md

 -3/5/24 (use for git commits!!)
--CURRENTLY:APPLY TEST 2ND CARD FOR TEMPLATE AND ABOUT SECTION
+-CURRENTLY:move testcard to Card- 2ND CARD FOR TEMPLATE AND ABOUT SECTION

 - todo: button wrapper
 - todo useState moonburger